wildducktheories/chaotic-spirals/README.md

     make local-build && make local-run

-Your browser should open directly, then select the coding-challenge notebook as above.
+Your browser should open directly, then select the start-here notebook as above.